Community Access Unlimited – COVID-19 Community Resources

 Important Information Regarding Day Program Closures and Discontinued Community Outings Related to COVID-19:

 Community Access Unlimited continues to monitor and respond to the unfolding COVID-19 changes and concerns affecting the members we serve, their families, our staff, stakeholders, partners and our community.
-We take this opportunity to share, unedited, recent information provided to us by the New Jersey Division of Developmental Disabilities on March 13, 2020.
+We take this opportunity to share, unedited, information provided to us by the New Jersey Division of Developmental Disabilities on March 13, 2020.
 CAU is not the author of this information – we are simply sharing it as a service to members and families who might not be on the DDD’s subscription list.

 To: Individuals, Families and Stakeholders of the Division of Developmental Disabilities